Can Stress Cause Constipation

 My Personal Experience with Stress and Constipation

 A few months ago, I went through an extremely stressful time.
 Work was demanding, and personal life was equally taxing.
 Alongside feeling anxious, I started having problems with constipation.
-It felt like my body was holding onto everything—literally and figuratively.
+It felt like my body was holding onto everything, both physically and emotionally.
 I wondered, could my stress really be causing this digestive issue?

 After some research and reflection, I realized that stress can indeed play a significant role in causing constipation.
 Understanding this connection has been crucial for me, and I hope sharing my journey helps you find some relief.